sqz-xy/gad-sdk/docs_sphinx/source/longform/static_aiding.rst

 Static-aiding
 #############

-In this example, position, velocity, and attitude data is sent to an OxTS INS in real time or saved as a GAD file for postprocessing.
-The full source code for the GAD SDK in both C++ and Python can be found below.
+In this example, position, velocity, and attitude data is sent to an OxTS INS in real time, or saved as a GAD file for postprocessing.
+The full source code for the GAD SDK in both C++ and Python is shown below.

 Requirements
 ************

-•	An OxTS INS with the relevant Generic Aiding Feature Codes enabled.
+*	An OxTS INS with the relevant Generic Aiding Feature Codes enabled.
 If you are not sure whether you have the right Feature Codes or are unfamiliar with them, contact support@oxts.com.
-•	A PC, connected to the INS via ethernet.
+*	A PC, connected to the INS via ethernet.
-•	The `GAD SDK <https://github.com/OxfordTechnicalSolutions/gad-sdk/tree/main#readme>`_ has been built on this machine / pre-built binaries have been downloaded (not currently available).
+*	The `GAD SDK <https://github.com/OxfordTechnicalSolutions/gad-sdk/tree/main#readme>`_ has been built on this machine.

 How to run the executable
 -------------------------